Archie Michaelis

 Sir Archie Reuben Louis Michaelis (19 December 1889 – 22 April 1975) was an Australian politician.
 He was a member of the Victorian Legislative Assembly from 1932 to 1952, representing the electorate of St Kilda for the United Australia Party and its successor, the Liberal Party.

 Early life

 Michaelis was born in St Kilda into a wealthy Jewish family who owned the successful leather tannery Michaelis, Hallenstein & Co.
 The family home was the historic mansion Linden on Acland Street, now a contemporary arts centre.
-He attended Wesley College and Cumloden School in St Kilda, until 1903 when his family took him to England to be educated at Harrow School.
+He attended Wesley College and Cumloden School in St Kilda until 1903, after which his family took him to England to be educated at Harrow School.

-In 1908, Michaelis returned to Melbourne, where he began working for the family business, and in 1912 he returned to England to work in the company's London office.
-He was in England when World War I broke out, and he immediately enlisted in the British Army, serving with the Honourable Artillery Company in the Middle East and in 1916 was commissioned in the Royal Field Artillery in which he served in Ireland and Greece.
+In 1908, Michaelis returned to Melbourne, where he began working for the family business and, in 1912, he returned to England to work in the company's London office.
+He was in England when World War I broke out and immediately enlisted in the British Army, serving with the Honourable Artillery Company in the Middle East.
+In 1916, was commissioned in the Royal Field Artillery in which he served in Ireland and Greece.